dart-lang/site-www/src/content/tools/pub/cmd/pub-token.md

 Go to https://some-package-repo.com and log in to obtain your token.
 ```

-In this last message, the final line gives you the server that can help you
+The server might include a message in the final line of the prompt
+to help you obtain a token.
+This message is displayed in the previous example.
-obtain a token.
-Not all servers provide such this message.
+Not all servers provide this message.

 ## Add a new credential

-To create a new credential, invoke `dart pub token add`.
+To add a new credential, run the command `dart pub token add`.

 ### Add a credential for the current session

-At the prompt, type the credential on the command line (`stdin`).
+At the prompt, type the credential on the command line.

 ```console
 $ dart pub token add https://some-package-repo.com/my-org/my-repo